easleydp/brew-pilot/README.md

 Note there is no database server.
 Rather, the last few minutes worth of readings are held in memory by the Java app before being dumped to disk (as a series of JSON files).
 When the frontend requests data for plotting charts, the Java app simply returns the names of the relevant JSON files (alongside any _latest readings_ from memory); the frontend then requests the data files (directly from the web server, without the Java app being further involved).
 The JSON files are aggregated once in a while so the frontend never has to request too many.

 The only RPi model to have been proven is the "Pi 4 Model B", though "Pi 3 Model B" should be sufficient.
-It will need ethernet or WiFi networking.
-Best to equip the RPi with a heat sink and ensure the enclosing project box is well ventilated, but other than this a fan should not be necessary since the RPi isn't worked hard.
+It will need ethernet or WiFi networking, of course.
+Best to equip the RPi with a heat sink and ensure the enclosing project box is well ventilated, but other than that a fan shouldn't be necessary since the RPi isn't worked hard.

 The Arduino model is Uno.